 Workshops and symposium

-The meeting will begin with several workshops during the morning of Saturday 18th.
-Current proposals include de-colonising palaeontology, public engagement, and potentially training in tomography and visualization.
-The meeting will continue in the afternoon with a special thematic symposium ‘The Problem of Problematica: pushing the limits of the fossil record’.
+The meeting will begin with a workshop on Friday 17th on palaeoethics.
+The meeting will continue on the afternoon of Saturday the 18th with a special thematic symposium ‘The Problem of Problematica: pushing the limits of the fossil record’.
 There will be talks from six international invited speakers addressing a broad range of topics, including geological, biological, ecological and taphonomic approaches to resolving the affinity and evolution of problematic fossil taxa, with important case studies from geological history.

 Registration and booking

 Registration, booking and abstract submission will commence 1st September.
 Abstract submission will close at the end of September (23:59, 30th September) and abstracts submitted after the closing date will not be considered.
 Registration after that date will incur an additional administration charge, with the final deadline for registration in December 2021.
 Registration and bookings for in-person events will be taken on a first-come, first-served basis.
 Virtual delegates will also be required to register to access the remote content.
-The association recognises that these are trying times, and is offering discounts for members - for full details see the Registration and Abstracts page.
+The association recognises that these are trying times, and is offering discounts for members.